Definition of Implied Volatility

 Explanation

-- With the probabilities provided by the investor, the price tends to move in an upward direction.
+- With the probabilities the investor provides, the price tends to move upward.
 However, the conclusion is derived using the probabilities.
 Thus, IV only helps to quantify the quantum of change (i.e., $184 or $136) from the current market price.

 - Thus, the investor should understand that the actual movement in the price can be different from that depicted above.